Hélène Cuvigny

-Hélène Cuvigny, Directeur de recherche au CNRS, is a French papyrologist, specialist of the eastern Egyptian desert in Roman times.
+Hélène Cuvigny, Directeur de recherche au CNRS, is a French papyrologist, specializing in the eastern Egyptian desert in Roman times.

 Biography

-As part of a research project of the Institut Français d'Archéologie Orientale in Cairo, she was entrusted in 1994 with the exploration of the Roman garrisons network marking out the paths connecting Qift (formerly Coptos), on the Nile, to the ports of Qusayr al-Qadîm (Myos Hormos) and Berenice on the Red Sea.
+As part of a research project for the Institut Français d'Archéologie Orientale in Cairo, she was entrusted in 1994 with the exploration of the Roman garrisons network marking out the paths connecting Qift (formerly Coptos), on the Nile, to the ports of Qusayr al-Qadîm (Myos Hormos) and Berenice on the Red Sea.

-She is responsible for the research program "Ostracon of the eastern desert" within the Institute of Papyrology of the Paris-Sorbonne University.
+She is responsible for the research program "Ostracon of the eastern desert" within the Institute of Papyrology at the Paris-Sorbonne University.

 In 1995, she was appointed a member of the scientific council of the Institut Français d'Archéologie Orientale in Cairo.
-She was part of the "commission to consider the nominations for French member of the Institut français d'archéologie orientale in Cairo" between 1997 and 2000.
+She served on the "commission to consider the nominations for French member of the Institut français d'archéologie orientale in Cairo" between 1997 and 2000.